How To Cut Your Expenses

 8. Eat at Home

-Don’t feel confident in the kitchen.
+Don’t feel confident in the kitchen?
 There are oodles of cookbooks and YouTube videos for beginners.
 Cook several servings of some items you like and freeze what you’re not going to eat for future meals.
 Buy nonperishable items.
 Use grocery coupons.
-Buy generic or store-brand canned goods instead of the well-known labels.
-Cutting back on buying cups of coffee can help reduce expenses, too.
+Buy generic or store-brand canned goods instead of the well-known labels. .

 9. Shop with a List

-If you’re getting your food from a grocer instead of a restaurant, great!
-Now, you’ll want to save money at the grocery store, and a tried-and-true way to do that is to make a shopping list in advance and stick to it.
+Buying food at a grocery store will help cut expenses.
+Once that commitment is made, you’ll want to save money at the grocery store.
+A tried-and-true way to do that is to make a shopping list in advance and stick to it.
 Resist the temptation to buy something on impulse when you get to the store.
 If you organize your list around sales the store has advertised, so much the better.

 10. Freezing Your Credit Cards